She Loves Biscotti

 A photo of hot chili peppers.

 5-The hot chili peppers, aka peperoncino.
 The source of the heat.
-The first thing you should know is that you can add as little or as much of the hot chili peppers that you can tolerate.
+You should know that you can add as little or as much of the hot chili peppers that you can tolerate.
 You can easily replace the peppers with crushed red pepper flakes.
-Once again, let your personal tolerance of heat be your guide as to the amount which should be added.
+Once again, let your personal tolerance of heat be your guide regarding the amount that should be added.
 Remember, a little goes a long way.

 6-The olive oil.
 An essential ingredient for Italian cuisine.
 Use high-quality olive oil.